symfony/symfony-docs/translation.rst

-The term "internationalization" (often abbreviated `i18n`_) refers to the process of abstracting strings and other locale-specific pieces out of your application into a layer where they can be translated and converted based on the user's locale (i.e. language and country).
+The term "internationalization" (often abbreviated `i18n`_) refers to the process of abstracting strings and other locale-specific pieces out of your application into a layer where they can be translated and converted based on the user's locale (e.g. language and country).
 For text, this means wrapping each with a function capable of translating the text (or "message") into the language of the user::